 NVDA can be downloaded from the project’s homepage.
 Generally, you have two options:

-- Download the release version, which at the time of this writing is 0.6p3.
+- Download the release version, which at the time of this writing is 2020.1.
 This is a stable release which is suitable for most tasks.
 However it may not contain the latest updates.

 - Download a current development snapshot.
 This may be a bit more unstable, or features may be in flux or temporarily unavailable, but those features that are available are the latest cutting edge.
-For example, if you want or need to test your web sites with Internet Explorer 8 in addition to Firefox, there’s no way the current release version, 0.6p3, can do that reliably for you.
-However, please be aware of some limitations when testing Accessible Rich Internet Applications (WAI-ARIA) enabled web apps with IE. Also, NVDA’s support for IE dynamic updates and ARIA support are still heavily under development at this point, so results may not be as good yet because of that.
+For example, if you want or need to test your web sites with beta or nightly versions of Firefox, Chrome, or Chromium-based Microsoft Edge, the alpha releases may contain support for new features not yet available in the release version.
+A note on Internet Explorer, if you still need to support that: please be aware of some limitations when testing Accessible Rich Internet Applications (WAI-ARIA) enabled web apps with IE. Also, NVDA’s support for IE dynamic updates and ARIA support are less in demand nowadays, so support may not be as good in general.
+Since everyone is moving away from IE thankfully, and Microsoft themselves are encouraging everybody to upgrade to Chromium-based Edge, it is best to test your development in one of these modern browsers.

 Once downloaded, install it, or put the portable version on a suitable USB thumb drive and insert it.